-Since Monday, October 11, is National Coming Out Day, let’s delve into new ways of thinking.
-This idea that people can choose their own ending, and die an empowered and peaceful death.
-This especially benefits LGBTQ+ people.
+Let’s delve into new ways of thinking.
+This idea that people can choose their own ending, and die an empowered and peaceful death, is catching on.
+It especially benefits LGBTQ+ people.

 Death, or end-of-life, doulas can: